-If the detector is making popping and crackling sounds and displaying numbers when the coil is not over one of the metal objects, try reducing the detector's Sensitivity (p.
-46).
+If the detector is making popping and crackling sounds and displaying numbers when the coil is not over one of the metal objects, try reducing the detector's sensitivity (pg.
+44).
 Once stable, the detector will only sound and display numbers when the coil is passed over a target.

-Don't worry if the detector isn't producing a sound over the nail, this is because the detector begins in the default Pattern 1, a setting which rejects signals from common junk targets.
+Don't worry if the detector isn't producing a sound over the nail, this is because the detector begins in the default pattern 1, a setting which rejects signals from common junk targets.

-The X-TERRA coil is waterproof.
-(Care of Your X-TERRA, p.
-70)
+The X-Terra coil is waterproof.
+(Care of Your X-Terra, pg.
+64)